Founders and Directors

-Kevin Miller (left), founder, Executive Director, and chair of the board of directors, is a CPA, who works with non-profit institutions like Atlantic Center for the Arts, Inc., Encyclopedia of Surfing, and Himalayan Youth Foundation, and is an adjunct instructor in the Master of Accountancy program at Stetson University.
+Kevin Miller (left), founder, Executive Director, and chair of the board of directors, is a CPA, who runs a fractional CFO business, helping organizations like Flocam, Solite Innovations, Atlantic Center for the Arts (2010 – 2023), Encyclopedia of Surfing, and Himalayan Youth Foundation, and served as an adjunct instructor in the Master of Accountancy program at Stetson University for twelve years.
 Surfing has been a hobby since discovering surf movies in 8th grade.

-John Brooks (right), founder, Festival Director, and vice chair of the board of directors, is a firefighter/EMT in Ponce Inlet, FL, former professional surfer, has held industry sales representative positions for large brands, and moonlights as an EMT at Kandui Villas in the Mentawai Islands.
+John Brooks (right), founder, Festival Director, and vice chair of the board of directors, is a firefighter/EMT at Orlando International Airport (MCO), former professional surfer, has held industry sales representative positions for large brands, and moonlights as an EMT at Kandui Villas in the Mentawai Islands.
 He loves surf movies.

 Tom Macaluso serves on the board of directors of Florida Surf Film Festival, as our Creative Director, and serves as Senior Vice President and Creative Director of Anson-Stoner, Inc. Mr. Macaluso started his career at Anson-Stoner, Mr. Macaluso advanced to key creative positions at formidable national agencies, working on accounts such as Walt Disney World, Cirque du Soleil, Advance Auto Parts, Winn-Dixie Supermarkets, Universal Studios, Orlando Regional Healthcare System, Florida Power & Light and The Orlando Sentinel.
 Winner of several prestigious national